Vierkantor/Traiectum/README.md

 In data.txt, locations are listed under places: as a named node id.
 To help manually inputting, they can also be added as a named node (which is still a named coordinate pair), in the nodes: section.

+# Stations

+Stations are groups of locations where passengers can transfer between trains.

+In data.txt, stations are listed under stations: as a named location name.

 # Links

 Links represent a route trains can travel on.
 They are generally two-directional (so a link from node 1 to 2 also makes a link between 2 and 1).
 A planned feature is to prevent this explicitly somewhere, but this is not yet implemented.